 Yes, our services and programmes are continuing to run, with contingency measures in place to protect everyone's health and safety.

 As such, we have scaled up technology-mediated interventions for people attending our Dean Clinics and day services; these interventions are underpinned by rigorous risk-assessment, combined with assessment of suitability for the services we can provide.
 We are offering technology-mediated appointments to all service users of our Dean Clinics.
-Day services will now also be delivered either online or via telephone.
+Day services are now also be delivered either online or via telephone.

 A member of staff will be in touch with service users ahead of their appointment or session to inform and guide them on this.
 Instructions on how to take part in the appointment or session through the technology will also be sent to service users in advance.